jackmaden/philosophybreak/src/pages/articles/aldous-huxley-other-peoples-lives-are-ultimately-unknowable/index.md

 Rather, it involves recognition, acceptance, _protection._

-As the great poet Rainer Maria Rilke put it:
+As Rainer Maria Rilke memorably puts it in <a target="_blank" rel="noopener noreferrer sponsored" href="https://amzn.to/3I18uWe">Letters to a Young Poet</a>:

 >Love consists in this: that two solitudes protect and border and greet each other.